Statement of Work Understanding the basics

 Cost Management: The SOW provides a basis for estimating and managing project costs.
 It allows both parties to agree on the resources required, pricing structures, and any potential additional costs associated with changes or unforeseen circumstances.
 Thus, organizations can work within a budget and avoid unnecessary costs.

 Evaluation and Acceptance: The SOW contains acceptance standards that specify when the project is deemed satisfactory and finished.
 The quality and performance criteria help organizations to assess the project's success.
-It ensures the client's expectations are met because all parties enter into the agreement aware of the standards.
+It ensures the client's expectations are met because all parties are aware of the standards.

 Conclusion